Jemima Kirke: Acting

-Growing up in West Village, Kirke found herself accepting a number of roles on her friends' projects.
+Growing up in the West Village, Kirke found herself accepting a number of roles on her friends' projects.
 Dunham asked Kirke to take on a supporting role in her debut film Tiny Furniture.
 Kirke and a number of other friends were called upon as a favour to Dunham since there was not enough money to pay professional actors.
 Although the film turned out to be profitable, Kirke received no payment.
 Kirke reunited with Dunham in the HBO series Girls, appearing in all six seasons from 2011 to 2017 as the character Jessa Johansson.
 Kirke next had supporting roles in the dark comedy films Ava's Possessions and The Little Hours.
 In 2018, Kirke starred alongside her real-life sister Lola Kirke in Emma Forrest's film Untogether.
 The film premiered at the 2018 Tribeca Film Festival.

 In 2011, Kirke appeared in the music video "Wring It Out" for the group Rival Schools.
 Both this music video and Smile for the Camera were directed by her friend Jordan Galland.
 In 2017, she appeared in the music video for "Gotta Get a Grip" by Mick Jagger, directed by Saam Farahmand and appeared opposite Alex Cameron in his music video for the song "Stranger's Kiss".
 In September 2017, Kirke appeared opposite Zayn Malik in his music video for the song "Dusk Till Dawn".

 In 2021, Kirke appeared in the Netflix series Sex Education in the role of Hope, headmistress of Moordale Secondary School.
 In 2021, it was announced that Kirke had accepted a role in Conversations with Friends, a series based on the book of the same name by Sally Rooney, in which she plays Melissa, an older, experienced writer fascinated by a younger couple.
+In 2023, Kirke starred in the Apple TV+ series City on Fire, based on the book of the same name.

 Directing

 Kirke's directorial debut was in 2019 when she spearheaded the video for the track "Mama" by her sister Lola Kirke.
-She would go onto direct other projects including a satire short film with fiancé Alex Cameron.
+She would go on to direct other projects including multiple music videos and a short film with Alex Cameron.